sugoiJS/mongoDB/README.md

             super();
             this.userId = userId;
             this.body = body;
-            this.collectionName = "my-app-message";
         }
     }

 ##### Using connections

-For using different connection for each model all you need to do is override the connnectionName with your connection name
+For using different connection for model you able to either use all you need to use `setConnectionName` static method or `ConnectionName` decorator.

+    @ModelName("AppMessage")
+    @ConnectionName("appDB")
     export class Message extends MongoModel {
                 public userId:string;
                 public body:string;